SMEMO: Social Memory for Trajectory Forecasting: Explainability

 Thanks to this formulation, cause-effect relationships emerge since it is possible to observe on which memory segment the reading controller focuses its attention before predicting the future of an agent.
 To perform such analysis, it is sufficient to examine how features in memory are updated and how the controller is attending them to generate predictions, without requiring further training of the network.

-Referring to Fig. \ref{fig:explainability_memory}, we define the attention for an agent $i$ on another agent $j$ as the sum of all the reading weights of the segment dedicated to $j$:
+Referring to Fig. \ref{fig:explainability_memory}, we define the attention for an agent $i$ on another agent $j$ as the sum of all the reading weights of the segment dedicated to $j$, i.e. $\textbf{M}^j$: